-The renovation of government buildings in Washington, D.C., is ongoing.
-The most significant current projects include the National Archives, the 168-year-old Treasury Building and the Smithsonian Institution's National Portrait Gallery.
+The renovation of government buildings in Washington, D.C., is an ongoing activity in three of the most significant current projects are in progress at the National Archives, the 168-year-old Treasury Building and the Smithsonian Institution's National Portrait Gallery.

 The 1.4 million-sq.-ft.
-National Archives and Records Administration building, constructed in 1932, will gain a new museum shop and more exhibit and office space.
+National Archives building, constructed in 1932, gain a new museum shop and more exhibit space and offices.
 Pending the donation of an additional $7 million, a theater will be added below the monumental steps in a space now used for parking.
-Members of the building team include Washington, D.C.-based Hartman-Cox Architects and Rockville, Md.-based Grunley Construction, in association with San Francisco-based URS Corp.
+Members of the building team include Washington, D.C.-based Hartman-Cox Architects and Rockville, Md.-based Grunley Construction, in connection with San Francisco-based URS Corp.

 The renovation will improve the building's interior air quality by replacing the mechanical and electrical systems.
 It will also bring the building into compliance with the Americans with Disability Act (ADA) by creating new access ramps on either side of the monumental stairs.

-'Our greatest challenge has been in carving out part of the roof to install the cooling towers,' says Ike Ramos, senior mechanical engineer for URS.
-'After installing four cooling towers, we have to conceal them, so they aren't visible.'
+"Our greatest challenge has been in carving out a portion of the roof to install the cooling towers," says Ike Ramos, senior mechanical engineer for URS.
+"After installing four cooling towers, we have to conceal them, so they aren't visible."

-An unusual aspect of the project is the new encasement of the original 'Charters of Freedom' documents, the U.S. Constitution and the Bill of Rights.
-The documents were placed in metal and glass encasements and enveloped in helium gas in 1952, in an effort to preserve them.
+An unusual aspect of the project is the new encasement of the original "Charters of Freedom" documents, the U.S. Constitution and the Bill of Rights.
+The documents were placed in metal and glass encasements and surrounded by helium gas in 1952, in an effort to preserve them.
 By the late 1980s, it was determined that the helium had caused deterioration of the glass.

-The U.S. Treasury Building, the oldest office building still serving the original cabinet office for which it was built, will be modernized as well.
+The U.S. Treasury Building, the oldest office building still serving the original cabinet office for which it was built, will be modernized.

-This 502,000-sq.-ft. facility will undergo renovation of its HVAC and electrical systems, fire, life-safety and plumbing systems and also be modified to comply with the Americans with Disabilities Act.
-Washington D.C.-based Shalom Baranes Associates is the architect, Dallas-based Turner Construction is the joint venture contractor and URS Corp. is the engineer.
+This 502,000-sq.-ft. facility will undergo renovation of its HVAC and electrical distribution systems its communication and data network, fire, life-safety and plumbing systems and also be modified to comply with the Americans with Disabilities Act.
+Washington D.C.-based Shalom Baranes Associates is the architect, Dallas-based Turner Construction is the joint venture contractor URS is the engineer.

 New chases were covered in 3- to 4-ft.-thick interior brick walls in order to install the mechanical systems.

-Completion is set for summer 2004.
+Completion is set for summer 2004, following five construction phases.
 Interior construction has been scheduled in one-quarter increments so that other areas can continue to be used.